AndrUsM/nodejs-file-watcher/README.md

-# Tool to Monitor Files and Folders for Changes in Real Time
+# Tool to monitor files for changes in real time

 _Written using the node js platform_